 - Doesn’t use software that is not common on smartphones (Flash Player).

 - Uses text that can be read without zooming.

 - Auto-adjusting elements and content for different screen sizes.

 - Links and buttons are at an appropriate distance so it can be easier to click on them.

 Check if your website is mobile-friendly with the Google-Mobile Friendly test.

 The obvious way to avoid being penalized for not being mobile-friendly is to have a mobile-responsive website/CMS.
 The best way to ensure this is to use WordPress because the platform itself offers a mobile-responsive experience from the start.

-Whether you acquired bad SEO practices intentionally or not, you’ll be penalized by Google.
-After outlining the most crucial Google penalties that can destroy your business online, your website rankings and SEO practices are entirely in your hands.
+Whether you acquire bad SEO practices intentionally or not, you may be penalized by Google.
+Now that you know the most crucial Google penalties that can destroy your business online, your website rankings and SEO practices are entirely in your hands.

 If you respect Google’s rules and collaborate with their main goals and principles in providing the best possible content and experience for the users, you can ensure that you’ll be able to escape the penalties and successfully scale your online presence.